MelonKony/millmint/site/factbook/society/industry/private/cateral.md

 	  Incorporation="ScL"
   >}}

-<span class="fi fi-min-cateral fis"></span> **Cateral** S.c.L. is a firearms manufacturer in {{<link/vekllei>}}.
+<span class="fi fi-min-cateral fis"></span> **Cateral** S.c.L. is a firearms manufacturer in [[Vekllei]].
 It is a cooperative of 17 distinct workshops and factories across six republics, and is a major weapons exporter internationally.
-It has a governing council headquartered in {{<link/kairi>}}, which coordinates research and production.
+It has a governing council headquartered in [[Kairi]], which coordinates research and production.

-Cateral Laboratories developed and manufacturers the No. 14 standard-issue rifle of the {{<link/armed-forces>}}, as well as other small arms, and employs about 5,000 people.
-It is listed on the {{<link/commsec>}} as CTL.
+Cateral Laboratories developed and manufacturers the No. 14 standard-issue rifle of the [[armed-forces|Armed Forces]], as well as other small arms, and employs about 5,000 people.
+It is listed on the [[commonwealth-securities-exchange|Commsec]] as CTL.